Design and Evaluation of a PMT High-Voltage system for Deepsea Neutrino Telescope: PMT Performance

-Here, $\mathrm{Ped}(q)$ denotes the Gaussian electronic pedestal, $B$ is the normalization factor, and $\lambda$ is the mean detected photoelectron count.
-The SPE response function is parameterized following Ref.~\cite{DEAP:2017fgw} as a sum of two Gamma components and an exponential low-charge tail,
+The SPE charge response is modeled as a mixture of two Gamma components and an exponential low-charge tail~\cite{DEAP:2017fgw}:

-where the first Gamma term describes full dynode multiplication~\cite{PRESCOTT1966173}, the second captures reduced-charge events from incomplete multiplication at early dynodes, and the exponential term models the continuous low-charge population arising from elastic backscattering and other partial-amplification processes.
-This gamma family has been shown to reproduce the full SPE lineshape in many cases~\cite{DEAP:2017fgw, Akashi-Ronquest:2019mlk, Kalousis:2020PMTCalib}.
+where $\eta_{1,2,3}\ge 0$ are the component weights satisfying $\eta_{1}+\eta_{2}+\eta_{3}=1$.
+The first Gamma term describes the full dynode multiplication process and is characterized by the mean SPE charge $\mu$ and a shape parameter $b$ that controls the width of the full-multiplication peak~\cite{PRESCOTT1966173}.
+The second Gamma term captures reduced-charge events from incomplete multiplication at early dynodes; its mean and shape are scaled relative to the primary component by $f_{\mu}$ and $f_{b}$, respectively.
+The exponential component, with decay constant $\ell$, models the continuous low-charge population arising from elastic backscattering and other partial-amplification processes.
+This Gamma-family parameterization has been shown to reproduce the full SPE lineshape in many cases~\cite{DEAP:2017fgw, Akashi-Ronquest:2019mlk, Kalousis:2020PMTCalib}.

+The overall fit function (Eq.~\ref{eq:full-model}) is governed by a total of 10 free parameters: two pedestal parameters ($\mu_{\rm ped}$, $\sigma_{\rm ped}$), seven SPE-response parameters ($\mu$, $b$, $f_{\mu}$, $f_{b}$, $\eta_{2}$, $\eta_{3}$, $\ell$) with $\eta_{1}=1-\eta_{2}-\eta_{3}$ fixed by normalization, and one Poisson occupancy parameter ($\lambda$).
 A binned $\chi^{2}$ minimization was used to extract the ten free parameters governing the pedestal, SPE response, and Poisson occupancy.
-An example fitted charge spectrum is shown in Fig.~\ref{fig:spe_gain}.
+An example fitted charge spectrum is shown in Fig.~\ref{fig:spe_gain} left.
 The gain uncertainty is obtained by propagating the parameter covariance from the SPE-spectrum fit to the mean SPE charge.
 This provides the statistical error on the extracted gain.

 The dependence of gain on the bias voltage is well described by a power-law model,